Eating disorders are serious illnesses

 Eating disorders are real, complex illnesses that can cause severe harm.
 Like schizophrenia or diabetes, eating disorders are not a choice, fad, or phase.
 Eating disorders are also more prevalent than many people realize, and they rarely resolve on their own.
 Fortunately, they are treatable.
 The Emily Program provides personalized treatment plans that help each person on the path to recovery.

-Anorexia Nervosa (AN): Anorexia is characterized by extended and extreme food restriction and malnourishment that causes dramatic and sustained weight loss.
-Anorexia often presents with a fear of gaining weight and other body image issues.
+Prolonged and extreme food restriction and malnourishment that causes dramatic and sustained weight loss.
+This often presents with a genuine fear of gaining weight and other body image issues.

-Avoidant Restrictive Food Intake Disorder (ARFID): ARFID is a feeding or eating disorder typically driven by fear, a lack of interest in food, or an avoidance of certain foods, resulting in continued failure to meet nutritional needs.
-ARFID often presents without a drive for thinness.
+A feeding or eating disorder that is characterized by fear, a lack of interest in food, or an avoidance of certain foods that results in persistent failure to meet adequate nutritional needs.

 Excessive and uncontrolled consumption of food or a particular food without the regular use of compensatory measures to counter the binge eating; often present with a pattern of “yo-yo dieting.”